 Also sometimes referred to as the Research Project or just the Project, this portion of the yearly challenge puts the theme into real-world context for teams.
 There are three parts which must be completed by teams: identify a problem, design a solution, and share with others.
 Each team shares their Innovation Project with judges in a five minute presentation or skit at their tournament.

 Completing the Innovation Project

 There are many resources and guidance included in the Challenge Guide each year to assist teams in their research and innovation.
 You can also find links to videos from FIRST about completing the project and some sample project presentations under Innovation Project Resources on the Resources page.

 This portion of the yearly challenge includes building and programming a robot made entirely of LEGO parts to complete one or more of the themed missions on the robot table.
-While most teams will use a MINDSTORMS EV3, teams can also use the older NXT or RCX brick.
+While most teams will use a MINDSTORMS EV3 or Spike Prime, teams can also use the older NXT or RCX bricks.
 The robot is used in two ways at tournaments.
 Teams will run their robot in three 2-1/2 minute matches.
 Teams will also participate in Robot Design judging, where they will describe the process they used to design, build, and program their robot to judges.

 Learning to Build and Program the Robot

 There are many resources available to teams to help build their robot.
 There is an annotated list of resources available, both from LEGO Education and FIRST and from other sources, under ‘Robot Resources’ on the Resources page of this site.
 The robot build is also integrated into the FIRST STEPS FLL curriculum and the Team Meeting Guide/Engineering Notebook sent to teams.

 Building the Challenge Set